chrisnharvey/confman/README.md

-  add         Add a configuration file to the Confman repository [source] [destination] link        Creates symlinks for all configuration files managed by Confman list        Lists all configuration files and their status
+  add         Add a configuration file to the Confman repository [source] [destination] link        Creates symlinks for all configuration files managed by Confman list        Lists all configuration files and their status restore     Restore a config file from Confman and move it back to its original location
 ```